 Every business that succeeds has a plan that they implement daily.

 Everything that they do will affect their business either positively or negatively.

 The more you plan, the better you will be.

 Start An Art Business By Defining Your Mission

 A mission statement is a sentence or two that describes a company’s function, markets, and competitive advantages.

-Your mission statement is what defines your art business and provides a way for your audience to get to know your vision.
+Your mission statement defines your art business and provides a way for your audience to understand your vision.

 A mission statement will also help you to stay on track with your goals and prevent you from derailing and wasting time.